Pointscene/pointscene-api-examples/docs/DescriptionOfScheduledJobs.md

 ## Query Scheduled Jobs [example here](https://github.com/Pointscene/pointscene-api-examples/blob/main/docs/QueryJobs.md)

 You can retrieve information about existing scheduled jobs to monitor their status or verify their configurations.
-API provides two GraphQL queries for retrieving information about scheduled jobs.
-These queries allow you to list all jobs for an instance or get detailed information about a specific job including job history.
+The API provides three GraphQL queries for retrieving information about scheduled jobs.
+These queries allow you to list all jobs for an instance, get detailed information about a specific job, and retrieve execution history for all jobs within an instance.

 ## Update Scheduled Job [example of disabling a job here](https://github.com/Pointscene/pointscene-api-examples/blob/main/docs/UpdateJob.md)